Tromsø - Murmansk - Franz Josef Land - Murmansk - Skarsvåg - Tromsø

 Location: At sea

 The expedition team and their Russian colleagues will prepare you for the next expeditions of the expedition through exciting lectures and information.
-You will learn a lot about the history of French Josef and the rich wildlife.
+You will learn a lot about the history of Franz Josef and the rich wildlife.
 Keep an eye out for ice while sailing even further north.
 Enjoy the journey to relax in the panoramic lounge or have a workout in the state-of-the-art gym on board.

-Place: French Josef's country
+Place: Franz Josef's country

-It is likely that the pomoros or Norwegian sailors already knew about the land of Frans Josef, but the first registered landing of the archipelago was in 1873, from the sailing ship Admiral Tegetthoff.
+It is likely that the pomoros or Norwegian sailors already knew about the land of Franz Josef, but the first registered landing of the archipelago was in 1873, from the sailing ship Admiral Tegetthoff.
 What they found were wide beaches, hedging birds, polar reefs, polar bears and walrus.
 We hope to find much of the same on our expedition.
 The exact order and selections of landings are determined by the captain and our expedition leader.
 They know the landscape and know how to get the most out of the conditions.
 Possible places we go ashore on this stretch are:

 Belløya is mostly ice-free during the summer months, so we may get the opportunity to help clear the beach for broken fishing gear and other trash that threatens plant and animal life here.
-Here at Belløya we find the remains of the oldest building in French Josef's land, which was abandoned by a British expedition in 1880.
+Here at Belløya we find the remains of the oldest building in Franz Josef's land, which was abandoned by a British expedition in 1880.
 The same expedition also brought a polar bear and handed it to the London Zoo.

 Kapp Flora on Northbrook Island lives up to its name, and thousands of seabirds mate and lie and grow on the cliffs here.
 While we are there, we hope to see the polar bears polarlomvi and crutch.
 It was on this island Fridtjof Nansen, who survived the winter in a tent against all odds, finally saved a summer day in 1896 after accidentally encountering Frederick George Jackson.